add_stats

 lm_D9 <- lm(weight ~ group)

-npk_aov <- aov(yield ~ block + N*P*K, npk)
+npk_aov <- aov(yield ~ block + N * P * K, npk)

-#' # Create an empty list
+# Create an empty list to store the statistics in

-results <- list()
+statistics <- list()

-# Add output to the results list
+# Add statistics to the list

-add_stats(lm_D9, type = "primary", preregistered = TRUE) %>%
+add_stats(sleep_test, type = "primary", preregistered = TRUE) |>

 add_stats(npk_aov, notes = "An ANOVA example")